vnbl/respira-webapp/README.md

 ```

 ## Nginx configuration
 The proxy configuration is done by the `/proxy` docker container.
-There are three `nginx.conf[environment].template` that have the specific configuration for all the environemnts ('local', 'development', 'production').
+There are three `nginx.conf[environment].template` that have the specific configuration for all the environments ('local', 'development', 'production').
 This can be configured by the `ENVIRONMENT` env variable.

 #### SSL configuration